kennex666/FNoti-AppsScript/README.md

 Duong Thai Bao - A student of Cohort 17, Industrial University of Ho Chi Minh city

 ## Purpose
 This project is a personal endeavor aimed at creating a ready-to-use notification system that enables users to store important information visually, especially useful for those working on a project.
+It utilizes Google Apps Script and basic HTML, eliminating the need for complex server setups.

 ## Requirements
 * Google Account